Smith-VidaurreLab/Smith-VidaurreLab.github.io/_pages/handbook.md

 ##### Reading and Annotated Bibliographies

 **Maintaining and regularly updating an annotated bibliography** is another research expectation across lab members.
 Reading papers from the literature and taking notes in an annotated bibliography is an important part of the writing process.
-Lab members should create a public repository on GitHub that holds their annotated bibliography in a single file or across files.
+Lab members should create a private repository on GitHub shared with Dr. Smith-Vidaurre that holds their annotated bibliography in a single file or across files.
 Annotated bibliographies should be kept in the form of an RMarkdown document(s) with headers to organize papers by general topic, and you should link to your annotated bibliography in your electronic lab notebook whenever you read for a given project.

 Similar to electronic lab notebooks, annotated bibliographies will also be checked randomly during the first 2-3 months that someone is new to the lab, and possibly beyond.
 Anyone who does not follow these general expectations for maintaining an annotated bibliography will receive a warning and then can be removed from working on a project if they continue to fail to meet these expectations.